skoolkid/skoolkit/sphinx/source/commands.rst

     -r name=value, --reg name=value
                           Set the value of a register.
 Do '--reg help' for more information.
 This option may be used multiple times.
     --rom FILE            Patch in a ROM at address 0 from this file.
-By default the 48K ZX Spectrum ROM is used.
     -s ADDR, --start ADDR
                           Start execution at this address.
     -S ADDR, --stop ADDR  Stop execution at this address.